 WHAT STYLE OF VIDEO IS RIGHT FOR OUR ORGANIZATION?

 Going Home Pictures will work with you to choose the best style of video to compliment your organization's specific goals.
 We can implement traditional documentary storytelling techniques, high-quality graphics, or just do a simple piece with clean, animated text.
 We can provide examples from our past work to illustrate the possibilities, or if you have some example videos in mind, please don't hesitate to share with us.

 There are many factors that go into the production of a video, so price can fluctuate quite a bit from project to project.
 These varying factors include number of shooting days, locations, amount of required editing, use and complexity of graphics, music, and overall length or number of videos.
-Regardless of these factors you'll find the rates for a Going Home Pictures promotional video to be extremely competitive and fair.
-We did not start providing video services for nonprofits with the expectations to turn a huge profit -- this is where our hearts are and where we wish to focus our creative energy.
+Regardless of these factors you'll find the rates for a Going Home Pictures promotional video to be competitive and fair.
 Before writing off a video due to assumed cost, let us put together a proposal for you.
-There are many options -- or tell us what your budget is, and we'll plug in a solution.
+There are many options -- or tell us what your budget is, and we'll try to plug in a solution.

 Absolutely.
 You may have footage from the field where your outreach is in action, or you may have interviews from those directly affected by your organization's outreach.
 Whichever the case may be, we can help you to make an informative, engaging piece from the raw footage regardless of how or when it was shot.
 Our first two projects with Team Rubicon involved taking amateur footage shot on a Sony handycam from their first relief missions, finding the story within it, and editing it for presentation to major donors at fundraisers and for online outlets.